-- 1.1 The Council's Housing Strategy 2021-24 was adopted in February 2021 and sets out the Councils strategic framework to meet the districts housing growth ambitions and housing related support needs.
-A copy of the Housing Strategy 2021-24 is attached as Appendix 1 to this report. - 1.2 To assist the delivery of the Housing Strategy an Action Plan has been developed and this is being taken forward and monitored by the Council's teams and services.
-As part of this monitoring, a report on the delivery of this Action Plan was provided to the Customer Services Scrutiny Committee at its meeting in March 2022 and this report provides a second annual update. - 1.3 Since the last report, the Joint Housing Strategy Team with North East Derbyshire District Council (NEDDC) was disestablished and ceased to operate on 30th November 2022, with its staff remaining with NEDDC.
-From the 1st December 2022 onwards the duties of the former Joint Team have been transferred to the Council's Housing Management Team and Planning Policy Team, with the general split being as follows:
+- 1.1 The Council's Housing Strategy 2021-24 was adopted in March 2021 and sets out the Council's strategic framework to meet the districts housing growth ambitions and housing related support needs.
+A copy of the Housing Strategy 2021-24 is attached as Appendix 1 to this report. - 1.2 To assist the delivery of the Housing Strategy an action plan was developed and delivered.
+This has been monitored by the previous Joint Housing Strategy Team with North East Derbyshire District Council (NEDDC), and subsequently by Housing Management and Planning Policy and Housing Strategy teams. - 1.3 From the 1st December 2022 onwards the duties of the former Joint Team have been transferred to the Council's Housing Management Team and Planning Policy and Housing Strategy Team, with the general split being as follows: - a) Housing Management Team to undertake duties relating to homelessness, rough sleeping, private sector lettings and tenancy strategy;